 Here’s a little mental exercise for you to try out.
 Next time you’re hanging out with family or friends think to yourself, this moment may be the last time you ever see any of them.

 You may think that’s a sure way to depression or really morbid but I don’t believe it really is.
 Most people take life for granted because they just expect that tomorrow will come just like yesterday.
-But we all know this is not true, your brother, sister, mom or dad can and will pass away.
+But we all know this is not true, yourself, your brother, sister, mom or dad at any moment can return to Allah (سُبْحَٰنَهُۥ وَتَعَٰلَىٰ) if that's what He had written for us.

 If in every moment we could briefly remember our demise I think we would grow to be more appreciative of living in the moment.
-I also believe we would be more patient and kind, if someone insults would you take it as personally if you didn’t operate with that perspective.
-Being able to take a step back and see the bigger picture allows you to deatch yourself from a knee-jerk reaction
+To be present and stop worrying about the problems of the dunya.
+I also believe we would be more patient and kind, if someone insults you, would you take it as personally knowing this world is temporary.
+It's the idea of permanence which the insult stings.
+Being able to take a step back and seeing the bigger picture allows you to deatch yourself from a knee-jerk reaction.

-Another benefit of this is since you’re constantly living in the moment, when the time inevitable time comes of a close one passing, we can take comfort that we didn’t take it for granted.
-That we tried to squeeze every experience out of that moment.
-Don’t get me wrong, grieving will still be tough but at least it wouldn’t be filled with regret which can linger.
+Another benefit of this is since you’re constantly living in the moment, when the time inevitable time comes of a close one passing, we can use the logical side of our brain to take comfort that we didn’t take it for granted.
+What time we had, we tried to squeeze every experience out of that moment.
+Don’t get me wrong, grieving will still be tough but at least it we can try to minimize any regret.

 3 Concluding Verses From Quran About Parents: